andyzhangstat/SLSVD/README.md

 ## Usage

-Use this package to find the optimized score and loading matrices of sparse logistic SVD.
+Use this package to find the optimized score and loading matrices of sparse logistic Singular Value Decomposition.
 In the following example, we generate a simulated data set with defined size first.
 By the Majorization-Minimization algorithm, we obtain the optimized score and loading matrices.
 Finally, we visualize both the simulated data and fitted loadings in one figure.

 Example usage: